g4v4g4i/ArgABM/README.md

 * _knowledge-tracking_ if turned on: during the run information on the current state of beliefs and knowledge is collected every time researchers update their beliefs.
 When a run ends this information is written to an external csv file. **Warning:** This data will get corrupted if multiple instances of this model with knowledge-tracking turned on are run in parallel (e.g. via BehaviorSpace).
 Therefore only use single threaded runs when collecting data via knowledge-tracking!

 * _controlled-spread-of-researchers_ if turned on: a number of researchers, determined by the slider _col-groups-on-best-t_, is placed on the best theory (these researchers are pink); the remainder of researchers is distributed randomly on the remaining theories (these researchers are blue).
-This is meant to
-;be used only in conjunction with  homogeneous groups (i.e.
+This is meant to be used only in conjunction with homogeneous groups (i.e. `within-theory` = true).
-;`within-theory` = true).

 Plots